What is the Difference Between SPT-1 and SPT-2 Wire

 The table below is what we use when training our installation crews and consulting other professional Christmas installers:

 So that brings us to the next question, which type of cord is better?
 Unfortunately, the answer is once again not very straightforward.
-In fact, this question has been argued more than probably any other question within the pro Christmas industry over the years.
-Some of our installers and Christmas enthusiast swear by SPT-1 and others won’t buy anything but SPT-2.
-The reasons for this varies significantly, but it typically comes down to one of the following four reasons.
+In fact, this question has been argued more than probably any other question within the pro-Christmas industry over the years.
+Some of our installers and Christmas enthusiasts swear by SPT-1 and others won’t buy anything but SPT-2.
+The reasons for this vary significantly, but it typically comes down to one of the following four reasons.

 - • Under the impression that SPT-2 has a higher maximum amperage load.

 - • Thinking that SPT-1 doesn’t hold up as well in cold or harsh weather.

 - • Cost difference between SPT-1 and SPT-2

 - • Going with SPT-1 for environmental reasons